gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     loader.execname=[STRING]

-This syntax specifies the executable name that will be passed as the first argument (`argv[0]`) to the executable.
-If the executable name is not specified in the manifest, the PAL will use the URI of the executable or the manifest -- depending on whether the executable or the manifest is given as the first argument to the PAL loader -- as `argv[0]` when running the executable.
+This syntax specifies an arbitrary string (typically the executable name) that will be passed as the first argument (argv[0]) to the executable only if it is run via the manifest (e.g. `./app.manifest arg1 arg2 ...`).
+If the string is not specified in the manifest, the PAL will use the path to the manifest itself (standard UNIX convention).

 ### Environment Variables